Vulnerability of Arctic marine mammals to vessel traffic in the increasingly ice-free Arctic sea routes

 I’m also involved in several projects aimed at understanding shifting patterns of habitat use by the only endemic toothed whales of the Arctic (i.e. monodontids).
 For example, I’m contributing to an multidisiplinary project investing changes in narwhal (Monondon monoceros) attendance at West Greenland glaciers, led by Kristin Laidre (UW) and Twila Moon (University of Oregon).
 This figure is from our recent paper in Biology Letters, showing the different glacial variables we considered in attendance at glaciers by narwhals tagged with satellite-linked transmitters.

 Similarly, there are uncertain and outdated population estimates for most of the >20 beluga populations around the Arctic and sub-Arctic.
-I’m helping on one project to re-examine the number of beluga whales in Alaska’s Eastern Chukchi Sea population, a project led by Lloyd Lowry.
+On recent project re-examined the number of beluga whales in Alaska’s Eastern Chukchi Sea population (see Lowry et al. 2017).
+I have also contributed to a recent synthesis of beluga whale research in the Alaskan Beaufort Sea (see Stafford et al. 2018).

 I have been involved in several past research endeavors, some as a Marine Biologist for LGL Ltd., a contract biologist for the Fisheries and Oceans Canada or National Marine Fisheries Service, or as a Master’s student at the UW School of Aquatic & Fishery Sciences.
 Some highlights: